Want to learn about the law?

 Mikey, still watching, gave a small nod and pointed.
 “You want somebody who’s gonna say yes?
 Try her.”

-Amina was talking to Larry near the side entrance, smiling, her backpack halfway unzipped.
+Kayla was talking to Larry near the side entrance, smiling.
+Her backpack, decorated with red hearts, was halfway unzipped.

-“I just need you to hold something in your bag.
+“I just need you to hold something in your bag until I make it back.
 I’ve gotta drop off my tryout papers to Coach Hardaway.
 I heard he’s always checking bags.
 If he sees it, I’m done.”

 “What is it?” she asked with wide eyes.

-Ben glanced around, then pulled back a flap of cloth in his hand just enough for Amina to see the pocketknife tucked inside.
+Jason glanced around, then pulled back a flap of cloth in his hand just enough for Kayla to see the pocketknife tucked inside.

 Larry caught a glimpse of the knife and quickly backed away.

-“It’s just a pocketknife,” Ben said.
+“It’s just a pocketknife,” Jason said.
 “My uncle gave it to me.
 I forgot it was in my bag.
 I didn’t want to toss it.
 You’d really help me out.”

 A few minutes later, she was in class.